 As discussed in this edited contribution to INMR by Jonathan Woodworth, the answer to the question of when to remove an arrester from service is not always straightforward.
 A number of different considerations may need to be taken into account.

-Functionality vs. Age
+Functionality versus Age

 Another way to state this is that arrester life expectancy should be considered more from a functional than an age perspective.
 Utilities typically expect substation equipment to have a service life of between 20 and 50 years.
-Assessing the continued functionality of an arrester in the absence of an end of life event can be done in service based on periodic routine thermal imaging as well as with temporary or permanent watt meters.
+Assessing the continued functionality of an arrester in the absence of an end of life event can be done in service with routine thermal imaging as well as with temporary or permanent watt meters.
 If off-line, arresters can be checked with e.g. Doble testers.
 Therefore, before a removal decision is made, the arrester’s ongoing functionality should be assessed, assuming all other criteria are met.

 Role of Sealing

-When the first polymeric distribution arrester was introduced in the late 1980s, observers were surprised at how fast this design became the industry standard.
+When the first polymeric distribution arrester was introduced in 1987, observers were surprised at how fast this design became the industry standard.
 It has since become evident that even economics cannot drive change in the power sector as rapidly as does safety.
 For utilities that had been dealing with exploding porcelain arresters for decades, it was an easy decision to replace them with polymeric units to avoid risk of injury.
 Even today, the potential for an exploding end-of-life event should be seriously considered whenever raising the question of when an arrester should be removed from service.

 Margin of Protection

 Many times the removal question is answered by the fact that the arrester comes from the bygone era of silicon carbide technology.
 Arresters of this vintage simply cannot protect equipment as well as newer MOV technology.
 The chart below demonstrates how protective characteristics have changed over the past 60 years.
 If old arresters are protecting even older and probably lower BIL equipment, the margin of protection calculation could prove critical.